 An operation is an option for people who have not been helped much by other treatments, or if other treatments cause unacceptable side-effects or problems.

-For armpit sweating - an option is to remove the sweat glands in the armpit.
-There are various techniques.
-One technique is to remove the sweat glands from the underside of the skin through a small hole cut in the skin (called suction curettage).
+- For armpit sweating one option is to remove the sweat glands in the armpit.
+Laser treatment can also be used to destroy the sweat glands in the armpit.

-For palm sweating - an option is to have an operation to cut some of the nerves that run down the side of the spinal cord.
+- For palm sweating, an option is to have an operation to cut some of the nerves that run down the side of the spinal cord.
 These nerves control the sweat glands in the hands.
 The operation is called endoscopic thoracoscopic sympathectomy.
-It is done by keyhole surgery, using a special telescope to locate the nerve, and then to cut the nerve.
-Most people are pleased with the result of the operation.
-However, a complication that may occur following this operation is a compensatory increase in sweating in other parts of the body (such as in the chest or groin).
-This can be worse than the original problem in the hands.

 Did you find this information useful?

 - Grabell DA, Hebert AA; Current and Emerging Medical Therapies for Primary Hyperhidrosis.
 Dermatol Ther (Heidelb).
 2017 Mar 7(1):25-36. doi: 10.1007/s13555-016-0148-z.
 Epub 2016 Oct 27.